MihailaDumitru/K-Means_Clustering/README.md

-Welcome to Part 4 - Clustering!
+Welcome to Clustering!

-Clustering is similar to classification, but the basis is different.
-In Clustering you don’t know what you are looking for, and you are trying to identify some segments or clusters in your data.
-When you use clustering algorithms on your dataset, unexpected things can suddenly pop up like structures, clusters and groupings you would have never thought of otherwise.
-In this part, you will understand and learn how to implement the following Machine Learning Clustering models:
-1. K-Means Clustering

-Enjoy Machine Learning!

-Solve Business problem in Python
+Solve Business problem in Python and R

    There is a big Mall in a specific city that contains information of its clients, the clients that subscribed to the membership card.
 When the clients subscribed to the membership card, they provided info like their gender, age, annual income, spending score ( values between 1 and 100 so that the closest spending score less the client spend, and close to 100 spending score more the client spend, score based to some criteria: income, the amount of dollars spent, number of times per week shown in mall etc. ).